Shared Ownership

 What size share can I purchase in a Shared Ownership property?

-With resale properties, however, the minimum share will be whatever the seller has purchased previously.
+With ‘resale’ properties, the minimum share will be the same share that was purchased previously.
 So, if the seller had a 70% share in their Shared Ownership property, the minimum share you can purchase will be 70%.

 I am over the age of 55, can Shared Ownership help me?